 31.08.2016 Change of Appointment Date

 Thanks to Stad Antwerpen for being accommodative and responding swiftly.
 They brought forward the appointment date to 21 September at 8 am.
 I assumed that they squeezed out some time on our requested dates after I explained our situation to them.

 21.09.2016 Collection of Orange Card and Annex 19ter

 The first obstacle of the Cohabitation Visa process cleared.
 The receipt of the precious Orange Card together with Bijlage/Annexe 19ter after waiting for two months in Belgium.
 Feel like I could perform some magic suddenly.

 The final step is to resubmit the documents to the Brussels Immigration Department within the first three months of the Orange Card.
 They will make a decision in issuing the Residence Permit F Card in six months’ period.

 21.09.2016 Registration of Civic Integration Programme

 The first magical feeling of having a National Number was to proceed to Atlas House in Antwerp to ask about Civic Integration Programme.
 Inburgering is part of a Civic Integration Programme or Social Integration course.
 The Dutch language course is another part of its programme.
 It is compulsory for non-EU residents to undertake this course to avoid paying fines later.
 The course is heavily subsidised by the Government once you receive the Orange Card.
 The Atlas House gave an appointment to come back on 7 October @ 9 am for a 3-hour interview.

-After having the Orange Card for four days ago, I frantically searched for jobs online which were suitable for me.
+After having the Orange Card for only four days, I frantically searched for jobs online which were suitable for me.
 From that day onwards, feeling excited to have the right to work.
 I started searching for jobs with the keywords “English, Chinese and Mandarin”.
 I sent my resume to two employment agencies offering a similar contract job found online.